WebAssembly/design/BinaryEncoding.md

 | version | `uint32` | Version number, currently 0xd.
 The version for MVP will be reset to 1. |

 The module preamble is followed by a sequence of sections.
-Each section is identified by a 1-byte *section code* that encodes either a known section or a user-defined section.
+Each section is identified by a 1-byte *section code* that encodes either a known section or a custom section.
 The section length and payload data then follow.
-Known sections have non-zero ids, while unknown sections have a `0` id followed by an identifying string as part of the payload.
+Known sections have non-zero ids, while custom sections have a `0` id followed by an identifying string as part of the payload.
-Unknown sections are ignored by the WebAssembly implementation, and thus validation errors within them do not invalidate a module.
+Custom sections are ignored by the WebAssembly implementation, and thus validation errors within them do not invalidate a module.

 | Field | Type | Description |